SAP-samples/abap-cheat-sheets/08_EML_ABAP_for_RAP.md

     the method names except for some predefined names.
 -   Each handler method must have at least one importing parameter.
 The addition `IMPORTING` is optional since it is used implicitly.
-In most cases, the whole instance or just the key values of an instance are imported.
+In most cases, entire instances or just key values of instances are imported.
 -   All handler methods have changing parameters that are usually not explicitly specified in the definition but implicitly used.
 The explicit specification of the `CHANGING` addition is not needed.
 In most cases, these are